Topics on this page

 - Pass: Allows full access to the infected file without doing anything to the file.
 (An Anti-Malware Event is still recorded.)

 - Optionally, select Back up and restore ransomware-encrypted files.
-When this option is selected, Deep Security will create backup copies of files that are being encrypted, in case they are being encrypted by a ransomware process.
+When this option is selected, Workload Security will create backup copies of files that are being encrypted, in case they are being encrypted by a ransomware process.
 This option applies only to computers running Windows.

 - Click OK.